Herbert Wolcott Bowen

 Herbert Wolcott Bowen (29 February 1856 – 29 May 1927) was an American diplomat and poet.
-He served as ambassador to Venezuela, and consul-general in Spain and Persia.
+He served as ambassador to Venezuela, and consul-general in Spain and Iran.

 Early life and education

 Bowen was born in Brooklyn, New York, in 1856, and graduated from Brooklyn Polytechnic Institute.
 He then attended Yale University as a graduate student but he did not graduate with his class.
 In 1881, Herbert received an L.L.B. in law and political science from Columbia Law School.
 He was awarded an honorary master's degree in 1903 from Yale University.
 Bowen published several volumes of poetry.

 Diplomatic career

 After law school, Bowen practiced law in New York City specializing in international law.

 Consul-general in Barcelona and Persia

 In 1895, Bowen. was appointed by President Grover Cleveland as the American consul-general at Barcelona, Spain, where he served until 1899.
 Bowen was then appointed consul-general in Persia where he served from 1899 to 1901.